-This process based art play is a great way for your 2-6 year old to experience color without focusing on line and shape.
+This painting method is used in Waldorf schools around the world and is a great way for your 2-6 year old to experience color without focusing on line and shape.
 The wet paint dances across the wet paper beautifully as the young artist leads its movement.

 I set out some form of wet on wet painting for my little artist each week because he loves it so much.
 The process is calming, sensory satisfying and exhilarating.

 - 3-5 watercolor paint colors thinned with water